Your guide to beating the Seattle-area heat

 Check on your friends and neighbors, and make sure you know signs of heat illness and how to avoid it.

 If you’re looking to stay cool by natural waterfronts, check out these outdoor recreation options.
-If you do head to water to cool off, prepare with these safety tips for lakes, rivers and beaches.
+Here are a few (air-conditioned!) public transit routes to some of Seattle’s bodies of water and spray parks.
+If you do head to the water to cool off, prepare with these safety tips for lakes, rivers and beaches.

 With warm temperatures expected at night, here are 6 ways to sleep cooler.